Torsion-Induced Quantum Fluctuations in Metric-Affine Gravity using the Stochastic Variational Method: Introduction

 This paper is organized as follows.
 In Sec. \ref{sec:math_mag}, we review the mathematical foundations of gauge theories, with particular emphasis on their application to MAG, followed by the definitions of its key geometric quantities, curvature, torsion, and non-metricity.
-Sections \ref{sec:clas} through Sec.\ \ref{sec:s-noether} are dedicated to the formulation of SVM.
-After setting the stage with the classical variational principle in Sec.\ \ref{sec:clas}, we introduce the stochastic formalism in Sec.\ \ref{sec:svm_general}, derive the Schr\"{o}dinger equation in Sec.\ \ref{sec:svm_particle}, and establish the stochastic Noether theorem in Sec.\ \ref{sec:s-noether}.
+Sections \ref{sec:clas} through \ref{sec:numerical} serve as a comprehensive review of the established foundations of SVM.
+Specifically, after setting the stage with the classical variational principle in Sec.\ \ref{sec:clas}, we introduce the stochastic formalism in Sec.\ \ref{sec:svm_general}, derive the Schr\"{o}dinger equation in Sec.\ \ref{sec:svm_particle}, and establish the stochastic Noether theorem in Sec.\ \ref{sec:s-noether}.
 Section \ref{sec:numerical} presents a numerical validation of this framework by simulating the double-slit experiment.
-The core of our analysis is presented in Secs.\ \ref{sec:svm_torsion} and \ref{sec:svm_torsion2}, where we extend SVM to curved geometries with torsion and derive the resulting non-linear Schr\"{o}dinger equation, discussing its physical implications and cosmological constraints.
-Section \ref{sec:inf_geo} introduces the basics of information geometry and discusses its structural parallelism with SVM.
+In contrast to these review sections, Sections \ref{sec:svm_torsion} and \ref{sec:svm_torsion2} present our genuinely new contributions.
+The extension of SVM to curved backgrounds with torsion is discussed in Sec.\ \ref{sec:svm_torsion}.
+Section \ref{sec:svm_torsion2} then presents the derivation of the novel non-linear Schr\"{o}dinger equation, where the non-linearity is governed by the competitive interplay between the Levi-Civita curvature and the torsion scalar, and discusses its physical implications and cosmological constraints.
+Section \ref{sec:inf_geo} introduces the basics of information geometry and discusses a new structural parallelism with SVM.
 Section \ref{sec:summary} is devoted to a summary and concluding remarks.